ARPA-SIMC/dballe/doc/fapi_reference.md

 * `code`: The error code (See ::dba_err_code) of the error that triggers this callback.
 If DBA_ERR_NONE is used, then the callback is invoked on all errors.
+* `func`: The function to be called.
+* `data`: An arbitrary integer data that is passed verbatim to the callback function when invoked.
 * `handle`: A handle that can be used to remove the callback

+Return value:

+The error indicator for the function
 Set a callback to be invoked when an error of a specific kind happens.

 <a name='idba_error_remove_callback'></a>
 #### idba_error_remove_callback(handle)